c-sp/age/src/age_emulator_gb/README.md

 a length counter is decremented immediately on channel initialization if the next frame sequencer step does *not* decrement length counters.
-This also works with [Frame Sequencer Skips](#frame-sequencer-skips) when considering step 7 is being skipped.
+This also works with [Frame Sequencer Skips](#frame-sequencer-skips) when considering step 7 as the one being skipped
+(which makes sense as the next step being executed is step 0).

 **Gambatte test roms**